aruneer007/Generative-AI/README.md

-# Generative-AI
+# Chatbot Using Paid And Open Source LLM's with Langchain and Ollama
-This project is based on Langchain with paid and open source LLM's
+- This project is based on Langchain with paid and open source LLM's
+- Instal the necessary libraries from requirements.txt
+- Store the API keys in .env file